 A full torso brace called the Milwaukee brace used to be the standard bracing treatment for scoliosis.
 It may still be used, particularly for high curves in the upper part of the back.
 The brace is made from rigid plastic and has a neck ring with a chin rest and pad for the back of the head.
 Two metal vertical bars attach the neck ring to the body of the brace.

-Other less common types of braces include:
+Other types of braces that are much less used nowadays include:

 - The Wilmington brace is designed as a body jacket, but lighter and more comfortable compared to the Milwakee brace.

 - The Wood-Cheneau-Rigo brace is another type of underarm brace.

 - The nighttime Charleston brace is worn only while sleeping.

 - The SpineCor brace uses adjustable bands and a cotton vest that allows flexibility.
 It is a soft elastic brace that differs from other most other braces, which are rigid plastic.